TBSniller/piccap/README.md

 Simply press start after the application ended loading.

 ### How to install
+Easy way:
+Easily install it from HBChannel https://github.com/webosbrew/webos-homebrew-channel.
+It's published at the repo: https://repo.webosbrew.org/apps/

-Download the ipk from releases or build it all yourself.
+You can also download the ipk from releases or build it all yourself.

-Then using ares:
+After that install it using ares:
 `cmd.exe /c E:\webOS_TV_SDK\CLI\bin\ares-install.cmd -d YOURTV E:\Downloads\org.webosbrew.piccap_0.2.0_all.ipk`

-Or manually:
+Or install it manually:

 Copy to TV:
 `scp /home/USER/downloads/org.webosbrew.piccap_0.2.0_all.ipk root@TVIP:/tmp/org.webosbrew.piccap_0.2.0_all.ipk`